mishasharmaa/TopicsInCS1/FruitCatchers/README.md

 - Run 'python3 eval_agent.py' to watch AI play the game
 - Run 'python3 train_agent.py' to train the game using PPO_10.
 - PPO_10 is the best version the AI played the game.
-- CSV files are saved in the 'models' and 'logs_csv' folder
+- CSV files are saved in the 'models' and 'logs_csv' folders